 keep users informed of activities that can be disruptive

 A Tooltip is a subtle, contextual hint that informs or nudges users toward specific actions while using your product.
-This is a dynamic way to educate and connect with customers, as Tooltips are non-intrusive and can efficiently unblock users, without interrupting their experience.
+This is a dynamic way to educate and connect with users, as Tooltips are non-intrusive and can efficiently unblock without interrupting their experience.

 You can use Tooltips to: